intershop/intershop-pwa/docs/guides/code-documentation.md

 This is not a project with obligatory documentation, so: Do not document the obvious!
 For example, if behavior and requirements can be implied by a method signature, no additional documentation is needed.
 Instead **pay attention to useful names**.
-If you cannot find a pricise name for your variable or method, maybe this is a sign that too much is done here and it would be better to **refactor instead**.
+If you cannot find a precise name for your variable or method, maybe this is a sign that too much is done here and it would be better to **refactor instead**.

 However, there are some cases where documentation is recommended: